rsta2/circle/README.md

 Nevertheless real-time applications based on Circle are possible.
 Have a look at *doc/realtime.txt* for more information!

-The 30th Step
+The 32nd Step
 -------------

-In this step FIQ (fast interrupt) support has been added to Circle.
-This is used to implement the class CGPIOPinFIQ, which allows fast interrupt-driven event capture from a GPIO pin and is demonstrated in *sample/30-gpiofiq*.
+In this step a console class has been added to Circle, which allows the easy use of an USB keyboard and a screen together as one device.
+The console class provides a line editor mode and a raw mode and is demonstrated in *sample/32-i2cshell*, a command line tool for interactive communication with I2C devices.
+If you are often experimenting with I2C devices, this may be a tool for you.
 See the *README* file in this directory for details.

-FIQ support is also used in the class CSerialDevice, which allows an interrupt-driven access to the UART0 device. *sample/29-miniorgan* has been updated to use the UART0 device (at option) as a serial MIDI interface.

-Finally in this step QEMU support has been added.
-See the file *doc/qemu.txt* for details!
+Furthermore the Circle USB HCI driver provides an improved compatibility for low-/full-speed USB devices (e.g. keyboards, some did not work properly).
+Because this update changes the overall system timing, it is not enabled by default to be compatible with existing applications.
+You should enable the system option *USE_USB_SOF_INTR*, if the improved compatibility is important for your application.

+The system options can be found in the file *include/circle/sysconfig.h*.
+This file has been completely revised and each option is documented now.

+Finally there are some improvements in the SPI0 master drivers (polling and DMA) included in this step.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-29 the following features were introduced:
+In Step 1-31 the following features were introduced:

 * C++ build environment
 * Simple delay functionality